Angry reaction as Spanish soccer leader kissed a Women’s World Cup star on the mouth without consent

 Rubiales also is a UEFA vice president and was the European soccer body's most senior elected representative at the final in Australia.

 Video clips filmed after the final whistle of Sunday's match show Rubiales celebrating the victory in the front row of an exclusive section near the queen of Spain and FIFA president Gianni Infantino.
-Rubiales jumped with both arms in the air, pointing with both index fingers toward the field, then briefly grabbed his crotch with his right hand.
+Rubiales jumped with both arms in the air, pointing with both index fingers toward the field, then briefly grabbed his crotch with his right hand while seemingly oblivious to 16-year-old Princess Infanta Sofía standing nearby.

 The former player has a key role in wooing soccer officials over the next year while trying to secure hosting rights for the men’s World Cup in 2030.
 Spain leads a joint bid with Portugal, Morocco and, currently, Ukraine for the 48-team tournament and is favored to win next year's decision.

-UEFA and FIFA did not immediately respond Monday to requests for comment about Rubiales’s conduct.
+UEFA and FIFA did not respond Monday to requests for comment about Rubiales’s conduct.

 Dunbar reported from Geneva.